Study modes: Full-time, Part-time

-Trinity ISE: ISE III with a pass in all four components
+- Trinity ISE: ISE III with passes in all four components.

-Degrees taught and assessed in English must be no more than three and a half years old at the beginning of your degree programme.
-IELTS, TOEFL, Pearson Test of English and Trinity ISE must be no more than two years old at the beginning of your degree programme.*
+Your English language qualification must be no more than three and a half years old from the start date of the programme you are applying to study, unless you are using IELTS, TOEFL, Trinity ISE or PTE, in which case it must be no more than two years old.

 Find out more about our language requirements:

 If you live in the UK, you may be able to apply for a postgraduate loan from one of the UK’s governments.